Nøstvet and Lihult cultures

-The Nøstvet people lived on open settlements.
+The Nøstvet people lived in open settlement.
 They used honed axes and microliths of various rocks, such as quartz, quartzite and flint.
 They lived primarily of hunting various animals such as seafowl and marine mammals, in addition to fishing and gathering.
-The size of the settlements grows over time, which reflects an increase in population and a more sedentary lifestyle.
+The size of the settlements increased over time, which may reflect population growth and a more sedentary lifestyle.

 In southern Scandinavia, its neighbours were first the Kongemose culture (roughly 6000 BC–5200 BC) and later on the Ertebølle culture (about 5200 BC–4000 BC).

 About 4000 BC, the Nøstvet and Lihult cultures were succeeded by the Funnelbeaker culture and disappeared from the archaeological record.